CM4all/beng-proxy/doc/translation.rst

     ``WAS``): for HTTP cache items, to be used with :ref:`FLUSH_HTTP_CACHE <flush_http_cache>`.

+  - Prior to any of the above: for the whole translation response (i.e. the translation cache item), to be used with :ref:`TCACHE_INVALIDATE <tcache_invalidate>`.

 - ``REVEAL_USER``: If present after ``FILTER``, then the filter will see ``X-CM4all-BENG-User`` as an additional request header (if a user is logged in).